Case Study

 Abstract

-Enaible is an artificial intelligence platform that leverages pre-existing systems data (O365, salesforce, etc.) to measure and improve productivity in the workplace.
-I led the research, design, and development of a new product experience that resulted in a 64% improvement1 in overall customer product satisfaction, helping to solidify over $1.5 million in proposed contract renewals.
+Enaible is an artificial intelligence platform that leverages pre-existing systems data (O365, Salesforce, etc.) to measure and improve productivity in the workplace.
+I led the end-to-end research, design, and frontend development of a completely new product experience — transforming an opaque, mistrusted AI system into an intuitive productivity tool that users actually wanted to engage with.
+The redesign resulted in a 64% improvement1 in overall customer product satisfaction and helped solidify over $1.5 million in proposed contract renewals.

 Overview